nasa/cumulus/packages/earthdata-login-client/README.md

 | params | <code>Object</code> |  |
 | params.redirectUri | <code>string</code> | The redirect URL to use for the Earthdata login client |

-<a name="OAuth2AuthenticationError"></a>

-## OAuth2AuthenticationError
-Thrown if there is an error that is not caused by bad user credentials.
-For example, getting an internal server error back from the OAuth2 server would result in an OAuth2AuthenticationError error being thrown.

-**Kind**: global class
-<a name="OAuth2AuthenticationFailure"></a>

-## OAuth2AuthenticationFailure
-Thrown if there is a problem with the user's credentials.
-For example, trying to get an access token with an expired authorization code would result in an OAuth2AuthenticationFailure being thrown.

-**Kind**: global class

 ## About Cumulus